khoilr/khoilr/README.md

 - *Demons Slayer*
 - *Attack on Titan*

-Aside from Facebook and Tiktok, **exploring GitHub repositories** to learn and contribute to the development of your own projects is really an excellent option.
+Aside from Facebook and Tiktok, **exploring GitHub repositories** to learn and contribute to the development of my own projects is really an excellent option.

 ![Starred](images/actions/starred.svg)